Transformer-Based Multi-Agent Reinforcement Learning for Networked Systems with Long-Range Interactions: Problem Formulation and Background

-A key property of our model is that state transitions factorize across the closed 1-hop neighborhood of each agent.
+A key property of our model is that state transitions factorize across each agent's closed 1-hop neighborhood:\footnote{We exclude the superscript for the closed $k$-hop neighborhood when $k$=1.}

-Further, we denote $r(s,a)$ as a team reward and $\gamma$ is the discount factor.
-In MARL, typically each agent acts according to a local/decentralized policy $\pi_i(a_i|o_i)$, using only its local observation $o_i$ under a memoryless policy $\pi_i$.
+Further, we let $r(s,a)$ denote a shared reward among all agents and $\gamma \in [0, 1)$ be the discount factor.
+In MARL, typically each agent acts according to a memoryless decentralized policy $\pi_i(a_i|o_i)$, using only its local observation $o_i$.
 The objective is to maximize the expected team return

 where $\boldsymbol{\pi}=(\pi_1,\dots,\pi_N)$.
 Correspondingly, the global state-value function under policy $\boldsymbol{\pi}$ is defined as

 and the advantage of taking joint action $a_t$ in state $s_t$ is